TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

 - The talker or listener can be run on GM or Slave, whichever devices you choose.
   However, we recommend running the talker on the Slave device and listener on the GM.
-  The reason for that is the slave device needs to be adjusted PTP time to sync with the GM.
+  The reason for that is the slave device needs to be adjusted PTP time to sync with the GM.\n
   Hence, there is a higher possibility that EST use case will fail due to PTP synchronization issue than running the talker on the GM.
-  After running both devices, the PTP slave device is the one which shows the following debug log on UART
+  After running both devices, the PTP slave device is the one which shows the following debug log on UART.
 \endcond

 \code